 Manage Inventory Locations

-endpoints, you can create and delete inventory locations in inventory warehouses, list inventory inventory locations, and update inventory location names.
+With the /v2/inventory_locations endpoints, you can create and delete inventory locations in inventory warehouses, list inventory locations, and update inventory location names and barcodes.

 Inventory Locations Properties